Adnene93/RefineAndMine/README.md

  * __QualityBound__: the quality bound, as its name states reports the maximum quality that can be found starting from a timepoint.
 Hence the difference between the two curves (__Quality__ and __QualityBound__) depicts the accuaracy guarantee of ___`RefineAndMine`___ bounding the distance (error) to the optimal solution.
  * __Specificity__: Evaluates at what extent patterns uncovered in a step of ___`RefineAndMine`___  _(corresponding to a discretization resulting from the refinement of the previous discretization by the addition of a new cutpoint)_ approximates the patterns of the ground truth computed by an exhaustive search algorithm.
  * __SpecificityBound__: Evaluates at what extent patterns uncovered in a step of ___`RefineAndMine`___ approximates the patterns of the whole search space, thereby reporting how diverse the patterns founds so far by the algorithm.
  *  __Diversity__: The diversity in here corresponds to how the top-k diverse patterns set returned by ___`RefineAndMine`___ at a certain time approximates some ground truth ( top-k diverse patterns set computed after running an exhaustive search algorithm over the underlying dataset).

+&nbsp;
+&nbsp;

 ## 1.**RefineAndMine** Project Scripts